Gregor Edelmann

-Gregor Edelmann (born 1954) is a Berlin based German journalist, screenwriter and dramaturge.
+Gregor Edelmann (born 1954) is a German journalist, screenwriter and dramaturge based in Berlin.

 Life

 Edelmann was born in Suhl, an industrial town near Erfurt in the southern part of what was then the German Democratic Republic (East Germany).
 He studied Germanistics and, later, Dramaturgy.
 His teachers included Heiner Müller.
 Between 1981 and 1989, he was employed as a dramaturge for East German drama by Henschel-Theaterverlag (theatrical publishers) in Berlin.